Polygamists may not face jail time under new Utah bill

-SALT LAKE CITY (AP) — Polygamists have lived in Utah since before it became a state, and 85 years after the practice was declared a felony they still number in the thousands.
-It’s even been featured in the long-running reality TV show, “Sister Wives.”
+SALT LAKE CITY (AP) — Polygamists have lived in Utah since before it became a state.
+Eighty-five years after plural marriage was declared a felony, they still number in the thousands and have even been featured in the long-running reality TV show, “Sister Wives.”

 Now, a state lawmaker says it’s time to remove the threat of jail time for otherwise law-abiding polygamists.

 “The law is a failure.
 It hasn’t stopped polygamy at all and it’s actually enabled abuse to occur and remain unchecked,” said Sen. Deidre Henderson, a Republican.
-Her proposal to make bigamy an infraction rather than a felony has already gathered significant support from her colleagues.
+Her proposal to make bigamy an infraction rather than a felony has gathered significant support.
+It was unanimously approved by a legislative panel Monday, despite resistance from former members of polygamous groups who said it could embolden abusers.

 The estimated 30,000 people living in Utah’s polygamous communities believe plural marriage brings exaltation in heaven — a legacy of the early Church of Jesus Christ of Latter-day Saints.
 The mainstream faith abandoned the practice in 1890 under pressure from the U.S. government and now strictly forbids it.